 Meal prep or batch cook for easy eating.

 Here’s a secret for you: the key to healthy eating isn’t actually cooking – it’s meal prepping and batch cooking.
-Once you’ve got your ingredients prepped and ready to go, it’s a breeze to whip up a one-pot meal, throw something in the slow cooker or Instant Pot, or assemble a recipe-free dinner bowl.
+Once you’ve got your ingredients prepped and ready to go, it’s easier to whip up a one-pot meal, throw something in the slow cooker or Instant Pot, or assemble a recipe-free dinner bowl.
 If you batch cook recipes, all you need to do is defrost and reheat!

 Fuel yourself with high-quality protein sources.